 Point two is even more readily overlooked.
-As the God acts, his act comes kairoi, at the appointed instant.
-His act makes its entrance and its exit.
+As the God acts, his act comes kairoi.
+At the appointed instant, his act makes its entrance and its exit.
 Today, he thunders, tomorrow he lifts Ganymedes to Olympos.
 Yesterday, Poseidon raged against Odysseus.
 Tomorrow, Hermes will go to Kalypso and consult with her on the hero's homecoming.
-We pray or deprecate the future acts of the Gods, we prophecy their approach, we thank them for their fulfillment in our festivals.
+We pray or deprecate the future acts of the Gods, we prophesy their approach, we thank them for their fulfillment in our festivals.
 This means that any God acts at his appointed hour.
 They befall us and they leave us again.
 And we are challenged to use a certain acuteness of our time sense.
-Now, that the Gods act, is enshrined in our verbs.
+Now, that the Gods act is enshrined in our verbs.
 And this is obvious.
 It is less obvious that the appointed hour also is embalmed in the matrices of all our spirit.
 Is it not the wonderful form of any verb that it cannot help expressing the appointed hour by placing us either before, or in, or after the event?
 In this sense, I have spoken of Fire.
 It was, I wrote, and it is, and it shall be.
-For, Gods pass and return.
+For Gods pass and return.

-Alas, my own step of lumping all the Acts of the Gods together when I said: It was, it is, it shall be, now may be held against me.
+Alas, my own step of lumping all the acts of the Gods together when I said: it was, it is, it shall be, now may be held against me.
 "Why do you bear a grudge against Parmenides?
 Is not your word, it was, it is, it shall be, as weak a term as any pronoun?
-Is it not exactly the omnibus Pro-verb, this "INSTEAD-OF-ALL-SPECIFIC-VERBS" which you fear in Parmenides?"
+Is it not exactly the omnibus pro-verb, this 'instead-of-all-specific-verbs' which you fear in Parmenides?"

 Well do I know that I may be accused of heralding your own innovation.
-But while to be, Being, may make people think of Gods outside their acts, I felt that none of my citizens could slip in this manner as long as the act kept its refreshing unexpectedness before, and now, and after.
-Thus you never are sure.
-"Fire," is uncertain in its central character.
-It is extinguishable; although it flares up again.
+But while your "being" may make people think of Gods outside their acts, I felt that none of my citizens could slip in this manner as long as the act kept its refreshing unexpectedness before, and now, and after.
+Thus, you never are sure.
+"Fire" is uncertain in its central character.
+It is extinguishable, although it flares up again.
 And I was in deadly earnest with my generalizations.
 On the crossroads of the earth, our city has introduced so many exotic crafts and guilds that the reciprocity of all their professions had to be freshly stressed.
-The ebb and tide of everybody's participation in the life of the HOLON, I tried to drive home.
+The ebb and tide of everybody's participation in the life of the holon, I tried to drive home.

-Your term BEING, however, is not the result of such a pressure for political harmony.
+Your term "being," however, is not the result of such a pressure for political harmony.
 It is a mirror of life, no medicine for its confusions.
 With the Gods, their appointed hour is our appointment with our destiny.
-'Being' is indifferent to the God's appointment with us.
-His absence or his presence you suggest shall make no difference.
-'Being' is good enough for spectators of life.
+"Being" is indifferent to the God's appointment with us.
+His absence of his presence you suggest shall make no difference.
+"Being" is good enough for spectators of life.
 But men must know when Gods ask us to speak, and when to fall silent.
-To children on whose lips no God ever placed any words and never silenced them from awe, Being is as good a word about reality as 'he' for the king, and 'she' for the maid.
-But 'it' is not a word for any God as it wipes off our brow the sweat of fear and trembling and expectation and despair.
+To children on whose lips no God ever placed any words and never silenced them with awe, "being" is as good a word about reality as "he" for the king, and "she" for the maid.
+But "it" is not a word for any God as it wipes off our brow the sweat of fear and trembling and expectation and despair.